Fair Cardholder Agreement

-You are responsible for all authorized transactions initiated and fees incurred by use of your Card Account.
-If you permit another person to have access to your Card, Card Number, or Personal Identification Number (“PIN”), we will treat this as if you have authorized such use and you will be liable for all transactions and fees incurred by those persons.
-You must notify us to revoke permission for any person you previously authorized to use your Card, Card Number, or PIN.
-If you notify us to cancel another person’s use of your Card, Card Number, or PIN, we may close your Card Account and issue a new Card to you with a different number.
-You are wholly responsible for the use of the Card Account according to the terms and conditions of this Agreement.
+You are responsible for all authorized transactions initiated and fees incurred by use of your Bank Account and Card Account.
+If you permit another person to have access to your Bank Account, Card, Card Number, or Personal Identification Number (“PIN”), we will treat this as if you have authorized such use and you will be liable for all transactions and fees incurred by those persons.
+You must notify us to revoke permission for any person you previously authorized to use your Bank Account, Card, Card Number, or PIN.
+If you notify us to cancel another person’s use of your Bank Account, Card, Card Number, or PIN, we may close your Bank Account and Card Account and issue a new Bank Account and / or Card to you with a different number.
+You are wholly responsible for the use of the Bank Account and Card Account according to the terms and conditions of this Agreement.

 You may request an additional Card for a Secondary Cardholder.
 The maximum number of such additional Cards is one (1).
 You must notify us to revoke permission for any Secondary Cardholder you previously authorized to use the Card.
-If you notify us to revoke the Secondary Cardholder’s use of the Card, we may close your Card Account and issue a new Card to you with a different number.
+If you notify us to revoke the Secondary Cardholder’s use of the Card, we may close your Bank Account and Card Account and issue a new Bank Account and Card to you with a different number.
 You remain liable for any and all use of any additional Card(s) you authorize.

 You will not receive a PIN with your Card Account; however, you will receive a PIN once you have registered your Card with your personal information.
 Only one (1) PIN will be issued for each Card Account.
 Your PIN can be used to obtain cash (see section labeled “Cash Access”) or to make purchases at any Point‐of‐Sale (“POS”) device that bears the MasterCard®, Maestro®, Cirrus®, or PULSE® acceptance mark.
 You should not write or keep your PIN with your Card.
 Never share your PIN with anyone.
 When entering your PIN, be sure it cannot be observed by others and do not enter your PIN into any terminal that appears to be modified or suspicious.
 If you believe that anyone has gained unauthorized access to your PIN, including a Secondary Cardholder, you should advise us immediately by following the procedures described in the section labeled “Your Liability for Unauthorized Transfers.”